harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 Given that ball is now able to rebound of the Flat surface below.
 The ball is allowed to bounce for 4 times.

-The energy of the ball after each bounce is reduced by 50 percent.
+The 50 percent of the energy of the ball is lost after each bounce to heat generated  by friction and the sound produced.
 Assume air resistance to be negligible.

 <u>Find:</u>